gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-cube-maps.md

 TOC: Cubemaps

-This aritcle is part of a series of articles about WebGL.
+This article is part of a series of articles about WebGL.
 [The first article starts with the fundamentals](webgl-fundamentals.html).
 This article continues from [the article on textures](webgl-3d-textures.html).
-This article also uses concepts convered in [the article on lighting](webgl-3d-lighting-directional.html).
+This article also uses concepts covered in [the article on lighting](webgl-3d-lighting-directional.html).
 If you have not read those articles already you might want to read them first.

 In a [previous article](webgl-3d-textures.html) we covered how to use textures,